Hunting in NAMMCO member countries

 Greenland

-Marine mammal hunting is the responsibility of the Ministry of Fisheries, Hunting and Agriculture.
-The Ministry regulates and administers the hunts, while the Fisheries License Control Authority, through their wildlife officers, supervise and control the activities.
+Marine mammal hunting is the responsibility of the Ministry of Fisheries and Hunting .
+The Ministry regulates the hunt, while the Fisheries License Control Authority, through their wildlife officers, supervise and control the activities.
 The Ministry issues regulations that detail the scope and requirements for obtaining hunting permits, reporting requirements and sanctions.
 Large cetaceans, narwhal, beluga and walrus hunting are regulated by a quota system whereas hunting of other cetaceans and seals are not, though the municipality may set local regulations[4].

 Whales